+HIST 2506 [0.5 credit]

 Introduction to Women's and Gender History

 An introductory study of women's and gender history.
 Themes may include sexuality, masculinity, women's activism, consumer culture, religion, and reproductive rights.
 Geographic and temporal focus varies from year to year.
 (Field e).

+Precludes additional credit for HIST 2504 (no longer offered).

+Lectures/groups three hours a week.
-HIST 2508 [0.5 credit] France since 1889

-A study of the major political, social, cultural, and economic developments in France since 1889.
+HIST 2508 [0.5 credit] France since 1889 A study of the major political, social, cultural, and economic developments in France since 1889.
 Topics may include the Dreyfus Affair, the First and Second World Wars, Republican political culture, colonialism and decolonization, youth culture and protest, and historical memory and commemoration.
 (Field b).
+Precludes additional credit for HIST 2505 (no longer offered).
+Lectures/groups three hours a week.

-HIST 2510 [0.5 credit] 19th-Century Germany

-The social, cultural, and political history and impact of German nationhood.
+HIST 2510 [0.5 credit] 19th-Century Germany The social, cultural, and political history and impact of German nationhood.
 Topics include the rise of social democracy and the feminist movements, alliance and empire building, scientific racism, sexology, and the emancipation and assimilation of German Jews into the body politic.
 (Field b).
+Precludes additional credit for HIST 2509 (no longer offered).
+Lectures/groups three hours a week.

-HIST 2511 [0.5 credit] 20th-Century Germany

-A survey of social, cultural, and political tensions and developments in Germany from World War One to the Fall of the Berlin Wall.
+HIST 2511 [0.5 credit] 20th-Century Germany A survey of social, cultural, and political tensions and developments in Germany from World War One to the Fall of the Berlin Wall.
 (Field b).
+Precludes additional credit for HIST 2509 (no longer offered).
+Lectures/groups three hours a week.

 HIST 2600 [1.0 credit] History of Russia

-A survey of Russian history from rise of Kievan Rus to the collapse of the Soviet Union in 1991, with emphasis on the period from the reign of Peter the Great to the revolutions of 1917.
+A survey of Russian history from the rise of Kievan Rus in the 10th century to post-Soviet Russia in the 21st, with emphasis on political systems and the lives of ordinary people.
 (Field a or b).

+Lectures/groups three hours a week.
-Ancient and Pre-Colonial Africa

-Ancient African cultures and civilizations, the trans-Saharan trade system, and the trans-Atlantic and Indian Ocean slave trades from 600 BCE to the 19th century.
+HIST 2706 [0.5 credit] Ancient and Pre-Colonial Africa Ancient African cultures and civilizations, the trans-Saharan trade system, and the trans-Atlantic and Indian Ocean slave trades from 600 BCE to the 19th century.
 (Field d).
+Precludes additional credit for HIST 2705 (no longer offered).
+Lectures/groups three hours a week.

-HIST 2707 [0.5 credit] Modern Africa

-The conquest and colonization of African polities by the European imperial powers from the late 19th century, the 20th century wars of decolonization, and the emergence of independent African nations, including their economies, politics, and culture.
+HIST 2707 [0.5 credit] Modern Africa The conquest and colonization of African polities by the European imperial powers from the late 19th century, the 20th century wars of decolonization, and the emergence of independent African nations, including their economies, politics, and culture.
 (Field d).
+Precludes additional credit for HIST 2705 (no longer offered) Lectures/groups three hours a week.

-HIST 2710 [0.5 credit] Introduction to Caribbean History
+HIST 2710 [0.5 credit]

+Introduction to Caribbean History

 Introduction to the history of the Caribbean that examines the indigenous populations, the role of colonialism and slavery in the construction of plantation societies, the impact of emancipation, and the social, cultural, economic, and political dynamics of the Caribbean in the postemancipation period.
 (Field d).

+Precludes additional credit for HIST 2704 (no longer offered).

+Lectures/groups three hours a week.

+HIST 2802 [0.5 credit]

 War and Society in Modern Europe, 1789-1914

 A thematic study of the experience of war and its consequences.
 The European country or region to be studied, will vary from year to year.
 (Field b).
 Precludes additional credit for HIST 2801 (no longer offered).

+Lectures/groups three hours a week.

+HIST 2803 [0.5 credit]

 War and Society in Modern Europe, 1914-1950

 A thematic study of the experience of war and its consequences.
 The European country or region to be studied, will vary from year to year.
 (Field b).
 Precludes additional credit for HIST 2801 (no longer offered).

+Lectures/groups three hours a week.